-The 902-928 MHz band is used for a variety of devices, including computer access points.
-This makes the band far too noisy for analog FM communications, but the nature of frequency-hopping, spread-spectrum technology overcomes noisy environments, and enables private conversations because the signal moves throughout the band according to a discrete algorithm.
+Depending on where you are located, the band may be far too noisy for analog FM communications, but the nature of frequency-hopping, spread-spectrum technology used by Motorola, Nextel, and Trisquare radios tends to overcome noisy environments, and enables private conversations because the signal moves throughout the band according to a discrete algorithm.

 Because of the shorter wavelength, the 902-928 MHz band is ideal for cuise ship applications.
 The signals have a tendency to reflect against walls and pass through small apertures.
 This means the radios provide communication where others fail to do so.